jeffcharles/gokinesis/README.md

    further calls to the RecordConsumer are made after this.
 Implementations must check the ShutdownType.
 Invoke a checkpoint if it's graceful; do NOT checkpoint if it's ZOMBIE.
+4. ``ShutdownRequested()`` is called when the KCL has been requested to shutdown through a SIGTERM or SIGINT.

-If the implementation returns an non-nil error on any of these three methods, the Golang KCL will exit immediately with a non-zero exit code.
+If the implementation returns an non-nil error on any of these four methods, the Golang KCL will exit immediately with a non-zero exit code.

 In the Checkpointer, CheckpointAll() marks to the end of the most recently